 Completeness for the abstraction, i.e., $\vec{s}^A \leq \prd{\vec{\alpha}}(\vec{s}^C)$, together with soundness, leads to $\prd{\vec{\alpha}} (\vec{s}^C) = \vec{s}^A$.
 This is a rare but very pleasant situation in which the abstraction does not lose any information as far as the abstract properties are concerned.
-We remark that here the notion of ``completeness'' slightly deviates from the standard abstract interpretation terminology where soundness is normally indispensable, and thus complete abstractions in abstract interpretation (see, e.g.,~\cite{GRS:MAIC}) are, by default, also sound.
+We remark that here the notion of ``completeness'' slightly deviates from the standard abstract interpretation terminology where soundness is normally indispensable, and thus complete abstractions (see, e.g.,~\cite{GRS:MAIC}) are, by default, also sound.

-Moreover, completeness for the concretisation is normally of no or limited interest in abstract interpretation.
-In fact, alone, it states that the abstract solution is an underapproximation of the concrete one, while typically the interest is for overapproximations.
+Moreover, completeness for the concretisation is normally of limited interest in abstract interpretation.
+Alone, it states that the abstract solution is an underapproximation of the concrete one, while typically the interest is for overapproximations.
 Together with soundness, it leads to $\vec{s^C} = \prd{\vec{\gamma}}(\vec{s^A})$, a very strong property which is not meaningful in program analysis.
-In our case, keeping the concepts of soundness and completeness separated and considering also completeness for the concretisation is helpful in some cases, especially when dealing with up-to functions, which are designed to provide underapproximations of fixpoints. \full{ Note that for completeness the conditions for abstraction (\ref{eq:alpha-compl-sys}) and concretisation (\ref{eq:gamma-compl-sys}) remains different. \todoSi{B: do we have a counterexample? \\ P: take,\\ - $C=\{\bot_C, c, \top_C\}$, $A=\{\bot_A, \top_A\}$, $\gamma(\top_C)=\gamma(c)=\top_A$, $\gamma(\bot_C)=\bot_A$, $\alpha(\top_A)=\top_C$, $\alpha(\bot_A)=\bot_C$,\\ - $f_C(\bot_C)=c$, $f_C(c)=f_C(\top_C )=\top_C$.\\ Then we have soundness and completeness for $\alpha$, but just soundness for $\gamma$.} }
+In our case, keeping the concepts of soundness and completeness separated and considering also completeness for the concretisation is helpful in some cases, especially when dealing with up-to functions, which are designed to provide underapproximations of fixpoints.

 \begin{toappendix}

 For Galois insertions, we make explicit a very special case where we get rid of all the (co-)continuity and (co-)strictness requirements, and get soundness and completeness both for the abstraction and the concretisation.